deniselashlley/gatsby-netlify-cms/src/pages/mystory/index.md

   At the end of my first class I felt amazing, so I went back for another and another.
-I discovered that through simply spending a regular 90 minutes with myself focused on breathing, moving and becoming still I began to become closer to myself, feel better about myself and in my body.
-I also started to become aware of some of my limiting beliefs that were preventing me from moving forward that showed up in my practice.
+I discovered that through simply spending a regular 90 minutes with myself focused on breathing, moving and becoming still I began to become closer to myself, feel better about myself and more present in my body.
+I also started to become aware of some of limiting beliefs that were preventing me from moving forward that showed up in my practice.
 My practice mat was like a mirror!
-I was awoken to the fact that I had not been looking after myself and this had led me to become disconnected, have a lack of clarity of who I was, what I wanted or how to move forward.
+I was awoken to the fact that I had not been looking after and connecting with myself and this had led me to become disconnected, have a lack of clarity of who I was, what I wanted or how to move forward.

   I had a realisation that putting myself first was necessary to my physical,